A universal variational framework for parabolic equations and systems: Second order problems with lateral boundary conditions

 \section{Second order problems with lateral boundary conditions}

 In this short section we describe an extension of our theory to second order parabolic problems on cylinders with lateral boundary conditions.
 As the previous section, {this should be considered an announcement of results}.
 Working out the details along our sketch and extending the results to systems is again left to interested readers.
-Adaptation to higher order would require further work.
+Adaptation to higher order problems is likely to hold but would require further work.